pillsilly/recursive-unzipper/README.md

 ```
 $ recursive-unzipper -h
 Usage: recursive-unzipper [global options]

 Options:
   -V, --version                       output the version number
-  -f --file [file]  Path of the file to be extract
+  -f --file [file]                    Path of the files to be extract
-  -d --dir [dir]    The dir name to search under
+  -ds --dest [destination directory]  The destination directory where file will be extracted; if not specified, a same
-  -n --name [name]  The file name to search with
+                                      name directory will be created aside of the zip file as the "destination directory"
   -h, --help                          display help for command
 ```

 About supported formats
 - `--file `  Currenlty accpets .zip format
 - The zip file could include both `.zip` and `.xz`

 ## Running Tests